keymapperorg/KeyMapper/docs/quick-start.md

 Tapping 'Show input method picker' allows for switching between a Key Mapper compatible keyboard and any other.<br />

+!!! tip
     Key Mapper can also remap fingerprint gestures on many devices.
 You can learn how to do this [here.](#)

 [Go to top.](#)